-Action 2.1 Monitor the health of individuals in key roosting sites, especially the maternity caves.
+Action 2.2 Monitor the health of individuals in key roosting sites, especially the maternity caves.

 Undertake health assessments at key roosts to investigate if ill-health is contributing to the decline.
 A regular observation program should be developed at the Naracoorte maternity cave using a combination of the infra-red camera system and direct visual assessments, to assess any changes in health or behaviour of bats.
 Ensure any mass mortality events are detected and investigate causes of mortality of adults or pups (e.g. aborted foetuses, pups dying or being rejected by mothers).
 Investigate if more cameras are required to ensure all key areas, especially the areas where pups are located, are visible.
 Trap bats at key sites and collect biological samples to assess health status.
 Collect any dead or dying individuals from any caves and obtain veterinary diagnosis.
-Investigate if White-nose Syndrome or other disease-causing fungi are present in roost caves, and assess the risk of introduction.
+Investigate if White-nose Syndrome or other disease-causing fungi are present in roost caves, and assess the risk of introduction, as identified in Thompson (2018).
 Ensure all observers are alert to the signs of White-nose Syndrome.
 Develop and publicise a hygiene protocol for White-nose Syndrome for researchers, that can also be used for cavers (see Action 3.7).
 The impact of disturbance caused during the searches needs to be considered when determining their frequency.

-Implementation partners: DEWNR, DELWP, universities
+Implementation partners: DEW, DELWP, universities

-Action 2.2 Determine survival rates of various age and sex cohorts.
+Action 2.3 Determine survival rates of various age and sex cohorts.

 Collect demographic data to determine survival rates of both adults and young, especially at the maternity caves, so that overall trends in numbers can be interpreted.
+Instigate a daily observation program at the Naracoorte maternity cave using the existing infra-red camera system over the breeding season to document timing of births and survival of pups from birth to independence.
 Implement the technique developed in Action 1.1 to assess survival rates of each age, sex and reproductive category, i.e. young of the year, breeding females, non-breeding females, adult males.
 If an automated technique was developed it would be possible to determine survival rates on a daily, weekly, monthly, or yearly basis.
 This would provide invaluable information to determine if particular cohorts were disproportionably contributing to the current decline and hence enable more targeted recovery actions to be implemented.

-Implementation partners: DEWNR, DELWP, SAM
+Implementation partners: DEW, DELWP, SAM, universities

-Action 2.3 Undertake direct observations at maternity caves to assess breeding success.
+Action 2.4 Undertake direct observations at maternity caves to assess breeding success.